 Long-serving North Berwick RNLI volunteer receives King’s Police Medal

-Now she has been recognised by His Majesty the King in his Birthday Honours.
-She has been awarded the King’s Police Medal (KPM).
+Rhona Meikle, volunteer crew member at North Berwick RNLI, has been recognised by His Majesty the King in his Birthday Honours.

 Congratulating Rhona, Chief Constable Jo Farrell KPM said: ‘I offer my warmest congratulations to Rhona.
 These honours are recognition of the skill and hard work of officers and staff who deliver for Scotland’s communities and keep people safe every day.’

-Rhona, who has given 10 years to her LPO role, said: ‘I’m honoured to receive this award.
+Rhona, who started to volunteer with the RNLI as a fundraiser in 1994, said: ‘I’m honoured to receive this award.
 Policing, RNLI and Paws for Progress are organisations I am immensely proud of.
 They have enabled me to dedicate my time to work with dogs and people, often during their worst times.’

 RNLI Media Contacts